Georgia Governor Brian Kemp just banned abortions after six weeks. Black female lawmakers aren't having it.

 Rep. Park Cannon, the youngest woman in the Georgia general assembly, also spoke and identified herself as “one of the women who have had abortions.”

 Other voices leading the charge against the bill chimed in on social media.
 Rep. Dar’shun Kendrick called the legislation a “death warrant for women in Georgia by making safe abortion illegal” in a tweet, while Rep. Renitta Shannon and Sen. Jen Jordan also sounded the alarm.
-Former gubernatorial candidate and Democratic party star Stacey Abrams weighed in, too.
+Former gubernatorial candidate and Democratic party stars Stacey Abrams and Rep. Alexandria Ocasio-Cortez weighed in, too.

 3/4 – As a black woman who has had an #abortion, I know firsthand how dangerous #ForcedBirthing policies can be.
 Georgia has the highest #maternalmortality rate in the country, so why are we making health care HARDER to get? #HB481 endangers women's lives. #JusticePolitics